 This has the following implications for legal persons.

-- You agree that you're amenable to ADD's processing data relevant to the relationship with associated legal or natural persons as well as the details of those entities (e.g., parent company, subsidiaries, representatives, ultimate beneficial owners).
+- You agree that you're amenable to ADD's processing data relevant to the relationship with associated legal or natural persons as well as the data of those entities (e.g., parent company, subsidiaries, representatives, ultimate beneficial owners)

-- In addition to the personal details of contact people, ADD also naturally stores details of your business.
+- In addition to the personal data of contact people, ADD also naturally stores data of your business

-- Please note that legal entities may only provide us with personal details of natural persons associated with them if those persons are sufficiently informed of this and, where necessary, have given their consent.
+- Please note that legal entities may only provide us with personal data of natural persons associated with them if those persons are sufficiently informed of this and, where necessary, have given their consent

 - The legal entity accordingly indemnifies ADD in respect of all liability in this regard (vis-à-vis those concerned).
-For example, the company is responsible for complying with the data protection legislation when it submits lists of users for online applications or of beneficiaries of employee profit-sharing bonus programmes.
+For example, the company is responsible for complying with data protection legislation when it submits lists of users for online applications, or as part of a staff member’s group insurance membership

-- ADD uses the contact details of representatives of legal entities to make appointments via the representative with the legal person, issue it with a commercial proposition and for relationship management purposes.
+- ADD uses contact details of representatives of legal entities to arrange an appointment with the legal entity through the representative, to make commercial proposals and for relationship management

 Part 5: Security and confidentiality